opencog/learn/README-Vision.md

 PhD's working at the big tech companies.
 Any results acheived here will look pathetic by comparison.

 What is being proposed here is very different.
-Roughly speaking, the neural net systems require supervised training.
-They don't actually "think", they don't need to.
+Roughly speaking, neural net systems employ a very shallow representational system: they attempt to classify each and every *pixel* in an image, assigning it to an object.
+This makes learning difficult, as most images have a huge number of pixels in them.
+The shallow representation, of x,y,rgb is also an impediment to learning: relationships between different pixels in the image are cryptically encoded in the weight matrix.
+Perhaps that weight matrix is encoding some combination of well-known image processing primitives, such as laplacians, blurs and edge detectors, but there is no way of knowing what those might be, or if they are even there.

+To put it bluntly: the neural net systems are pixel analysis systems.
+They are assigning probabilities to pixels; they are not examining prepositional relationships such as above, below, next to, inside of, beside, behind.
+They are not looking at structural co-occurances: houses always have doors.
+Automobiles always have wheels.
+Dogs and cats always have faces, bodies and legs.
+This prevents them from aiming at the ultimate spatial reasoning question: "will the piano fit through the door?"
+In effect, the pixel-driven neural net systems don't actually "think", they don't need to.
 They don't need to find relationships out of thin air.
+By contrast, this project searches for non-pixel-based spatial relationships as the very first order of business.
 So I think this is something brand new that we're doing that no one else does.

 Another key difference is that we are working explicitly at the symbolic level.
 By having a grammar, we have an explicit part-whole